koskenni/twol/docs/morphophon.rst

    l a {kØ}:k {iiie}:i n {aä}:a ESS:Ø
    l a {kØ}:Ø {iiie}:e i s s {aä}:a PL:Ø INE:Ø

-One may also write a two-level rule for such tentatively final morphophoneme and test the validity of the rule using ``twol`` rule compiler.
+One may also write a two-level rule for such tentatively final morphophoneme and test the validity of the rule using ``twol-comp`` rule compiler.
 See separate documents for them.